 Powered by IHG.com

-At Holiday Inn Express Sam Diego Airport-Old Town you’re less than a mile from San Diego International Airport and near Old Town San Diego, CA. Spacious rooms include luxury linens, new furniture, a mini-refrigerator and microwave, and blackout shades.
+At Holiday Inn Express San Diego Airport-Old Town, you’re less than a mile from San Diego International Airport and near Old Town San Diego, CA. Spacious rooms include luxury linens, new furniture, a mini-refrigerator and microwave, and blackout shades.

-Guests also receive free full breakfast and free Wi-Fi in addition to the use of the heated outdoor pool, fitness center, and self-service laundry.
+Guests also receive a free full breakfast and free WiFi in addition to the use of the heated outdoor pool, fitness center, and self-service laundry.
+Street-level and underground self-parking is available for a fee, along with complimentary charging for electric vehicles to all guests.

 7. Fairfield Inn & Suites San Diego Old Town